ilosvideos/api-docs/source/includes/v2/_tokens.md

 # Token API

+**TODO: should this be called Token API?
+Do we want separate Recording API and Uploading API sections?**

 The Token API allows you to requests tokens that can be used to record or upload videos into your VidGrid account.

 A basic implementation of the Recording/Uploading API could look as follows: